DustinYansberg/freakSearch/README.md

 # Python, Pandas, Beautiful Soup4

-I used Python with Pandas and Beautiful Soup 4 to scrape all of the transcripts, guests, sources, and hosts for each Freakonomics Podcast episode and then import them into a SQL database.
+We used Python with Pandas and Beautiful Soup 4 to scrape all of the transcripts, guests, sources, and hosts for each Freakonomics Podcast episode and then import them into a SQL database.

 BeautifulSoup4 and Pandas are insanely cool and powerful, though its tough to demonstrate without showing the code.
 So here is a gif of me scrolling through an early implementation of the .ipynb file: